-The process is that, if the patient has a deterioration in O2 sats, then this will escalate care to the GP or 999 and there needs to have been agreement that the patient would be for some further step up of care such as oxygen or medication or HDU/ICU/ventilation.
+If the patient has a deterioration in O2 sats, this will escalate care to the GP or 999 and there needs to have been agreement that the patient would be for some further step up of care such as oxygen or medication or HDU/ICU/ventilation.
 Patients with a DNAR in place may still be suitable for oxygen or other intervention so can still be referred.

 Secondary Care Step down virtual ward

-Patients who have had an admission in an acute hospital setting with Covid-related illness who are, determined by secondary care Consultants to be, safe to be monitored at home will be discharged to the Sirona-led CVW for ongoing monitoring.
+Patients who are admitted to an acute hospital setting with Covid-related illness who are, determined by secondary care Consultants to be safe to be monitored at home will be discharged to the Sirona-led Healthier Together @ Home Covid Virtual Ward for ongoing monitoring.
 There are clear criteria for admission and escalation which have been approved by all parts of the system.
-Escalation will be to the referring hospital team
+Escalation will be to the referring hospital team.

-Patients will continue to be given a pulse oximeter by the referring clinical team, in addition to information and guidance on its use, they will have access to the InHealth care remote monitoring system, to input their symptoms and saturation levels.
+Patients should continue to be given a pulse oximeter by the referring clinical team, in addition to information and guidance on its use and safety netting information.
+Once in the community, staff from Sirona will contact and onboard to the InHealth care remote monitoring system, to input their symptoms and saturation levels.

 Full version of the RECAP-V0 score (REMOTE COVID-19 ASSESSMENT FOR PRIMARY CARE)